seamplex/feenox/doc/FAQ.md

 ![The Kate Text Editor can be used to prepare input files with syntax highlighting.](nafems-le10-problem-input.svg)

+# Does FeenoX support beam and/or shell elements?

+No, currently supports solid elements.
+Therefore, three-dimensional problems need to have tetrahedra, hexahedra, prisms and/or pyramids; and two-dimensional problems need to have triangles or quadrangles.

+It might support non-solid elements for elasticity in future versions, though.
+Contributions are welcome.
+Check out the [contributing guidelines](https://www.seamplex.com/feenox/doc/#contributing-guidelines).

 # What license does FeenoX have?